 - I consistently take a MultiVitamin, Fish Oil, Curcumin, Cortrex (AM).

-- I do a combination of exercises from Dr. Khavari and this program, 2 days on, 1 day off.
-(Dr. Khavari is planning on making you tube videos for his exercises, so I’d rather link to them when they are up then tell you now.)
+- I do a combination of exercises from Dr. Khavari and this program, two days on, one day off.
+(Dr. Khavari is planning on making youtube videos for his exercises, so I’d instead link to them when they up then tell you now.)

 - I use a towel burrito on most chairs and back support in my car.
 (People at work joke about how they know I’ve been a room because the towel burrito is there.